23 Best Places to Visit in Central Mexico in Fall and Winter

 The journey to Tequila is an adventure in itself, especially if you hop aboard the Jose Cuervo Express, a Tequila Train that promises scenic views and a festive atmosphere.

-Once there, you’ll be charmed by the town’s gorgeous central square, where you can watch the captivating Voladores de Papantla perform high above the ground.
+The town’s gorgeous central square, where you can watch the captivating Voladores de Papantla perform high above the ground, will charm you once you arrive.

 While Tequila makes for a fantastic day trip, spending a whole weekend allows you to savor the tastings.
 You know… so you can remember your visit after you leave! 😉